FREE Irrigation Review

 • Free-flowing hoses for all uses are prohibited.
 Automatic shut-off devices shall be attached on any hose or filling apparatus in use.

-• Leaking customer pipes or faulty sprinklers shall be repaired within five (5) working days or less if warranted by the severity of the problem.
+• Leaking customer pipes or faulty sprinklers shall be repaired within two (2) working days or less if warranted by the severity of the problem.

 • All pools, spas, ornamental fountains and ponds shall be equipped with a recirculation pump and shall be constructed to be leak-proof.
 Pool draining and refilling shall be allowed only for health, maintenance, or structural considerations.

 • Washing streets, parking lots, driveways, sidewalks, or buildings, except as necessary for health, esthetic or sanitary purposes, is prohibited.

 • Customers are encouraged to take advantage of the water agency's conservation programs and rebates.